Skip to content

 """

-SexPhenotype is a class that represents a sex-based phenotype.
-It is able to identify the sex of individuals and filter them based on identified sex.
+SexPhenotype represents a sex-based phenotype.
+It returns the sex of individuals in the VALUE column and optionally filters based on identified sex.
+DATE is not defined for SexPhenotype.

 Parameters: